1984 United States presidential election: Primaries

 Only three Democratic candidates won any state primaries: Mondale, Hart, and Jackson.
 Initially, Massachusetts Senator Ted Kennedy, after a failed bid to win the 1980 Democratic nomination for president, was considered the de facto front-runner of the 1984 primary.
 However, Kennedy announced in December 1982 that he did not intend to run.
 Former Vice President Mondale was then viewed as the favorite to win the Democratic nomination.
 Mondale had the largest number of party leaders supporting him, and he had raised more money than any other candidate.
 However, both Jackson and Hart emerged as surprising, and troublesome, opponents.

-South Carolina Senator Ernest Hollings's wit and experience, as well as his call for a budget freeze, won him some positive attention, but his relatively conservative record alienated liberal Democrats, and he was never really noticed in a field dominated by Mondale, John Glenn, and Gary Hart.
+South Carolina Senator Ernest Hollings's wit, experience, and call for a budget freeze all won him some positive attention, but his relatively conservative record alienated liberal Democrats, and he was never really noticed in a field dominated by Mondale, John Glenn, and Gary Hart.
 Hollings dropped out two days after losing badly in New Hampshire and endorsed Hart a week later.
 His disdain for his competitors was at times showcased in his comments.
 He notably referred to Mondale as a "lapdog", and to former astronaut Glenn as "Sky King" who was "confused in his capsule."

 California Senator Alan Cranston hoped to galvanize supporters of the nuclear freeze movement that had called on the United States to halt the deployment of existing nuclear weapons and the development of new ones.
 Glenn and Askew hoped to capture the support of moderate and conservative Democrats.
-None of them possessed the fundraising ability of Mondale nor the grassroots support of Hart and Jackson, and none won any contests.
+None of them shared Mondale's fundraising prowess nor Hart's or Jackson's grassroots support, however, and none won any contests.